 Find A Supplier

-If you are operating your gas station as a franchise, check your franchise agreement to see if you are bound to a specific supplier for your gas (chances are you are).
-If not, it’s time to research different gas suppliers and do a thorough rate comparison.
+If you’re operating your gas station under a franchise, check your franchise agreement to see if you are required to work with a specific fuel supplier.
+If you have the option to choose your supplier, it’s time to research and compare rates.
+Remember:

 Get All Necessary Permits And Insurance